Pediatric Rheumatology Fellowship

 A postgraduate education program in clinical research provided through UT Southwestern, culminating in a master’s degree, is an option for those fellows preparing for a career in clinical research.

-The clinical materials available at Children’s Health℠ Children’s Medical Center Dallas and Texas Scottish Rite Hospital for Children (TSRHC) are extensive.
-The Arthritis Clinic at Scottish Rite is one of the longest established pediatric rheumatology clinics in the country and is the major regional referral center for North Texas.
+The clinical materials available at Children’s Health℠ Children’s Medical Center Dallas and Scottish Rite for Children are extensive.
+The Arthritis Clinic at Scottish Rite for Children is one of the longest established pediatric rheumatology clinics in the country and is the major regional referral center for North Texas.

 Between the two hospitals, Division faculty see more than 8,000 outpatient visits a year in eight clinics.
 We see more than 400 inpatient admissions per year and inpatient rounds are conducted daily.
 We see more than 900 new patients a year.
 Trainees see and manage multiple patients of each major connective tissue disease and are exposed to more rare disorders.

 As required by the American Board of Pediatrics (ABP), all trainees spend a portion of their time involved in research.
 The Division collaborates with Baylor Institute of Immunology Research (BIIR) to provide the facilities and latest equipment to conduct basic immunology research.
 Lab activities include journal club, work in progress, and seminars with invited speakers.
 Research projects are tailored to the interests and capabilities of the individual trainees.
 Ongoing clinical trials and the opportunity to do clinical research are also available.

 The three-year Pediatric Rheumatology Fellowship Training Program aims to provide individuals with sufficient background to pursue a career of independent research, teaching, and managing patients with a wide variety of pediatric rheumatic diseases.